MKukawska/master/README.md

-par# This repository is a portfolio of my programming projects.
+This repository is a portfolio of my programming projects.

 Content:
   - genetic_algorithm.py - my implementation of genetic algorithm, which was prepared for TensorCell project.
 This is an early version.
 In the future it will be generalized more and rewriten to object oriented code.